hsf-training/hsf-training-docker/index.md

 > Basic knowledge of the Unix Shell, e.g., from the [carpentry course](https://swcarpentry.github.io/shell-novice/) {: .prereq}

+> ## Learning Objectives
+>
+> After completing this module, participants will be able to:
+>
+> - Understand the concept of containers and their role in reproducible research.
+> - Explain the purpose of containerization tools such as Docker and Podman.
+> - Download (pull), run, and manage container images and containers.
+> - Understand how containers interact with the local file system.
+> - Write and build basic container images using Dockerfiles.
+> - Explain how containers can be shared to support reproducibility and collaboration.
+{: .objectives}

 {% include curriculum.html %}

 {% include links.md %}